salatmehl/a-guineapig-webpage/README.md

 # guineapig
-This is a page I use to practice RegEx and set up GTM tags/variables.
+This is a webpage I use to practice RegEx and set up GTM tags/variables.